Children born very prematurely are at risk for cognitive and behavioral problems linked to excess screen time.

 Freckles are a phenomenon that occurs when genetically predisposed people (often those with fair skin, red hair, and light eyes) are exposed to UV light over time, according to Joyce Teng, MD, director of pediatric dermatology for Lucile Packard Children’s Hospital Stanford.

-Care providers from Stanford Children’s Health and Lucile Packard Children’s Hospital Stanford have partnered with an innovative medical-legal partnership to impact the lives of over 3000 families.
+Care providers from Stanford Medicine Children’s Health and Lucile Packard Children’s Hospital Stanford have partnered with an innovative medical-legal partnership to impact the lives of over 3000 families.

 What is the most popular spot at Lucile Packard Children’s Hospital Stanford?
 It’s the hospital train, a first-floor attraction that draws the young and the young at heart to gaze with wonder at the jolly train as it circles through a miniature version of a Monterey Bay-inspired town.

-One of the most complex birth defects of the heart—and one of the most challenging to repair—can now be easily understood through a groundbreaking, video-game-like graphic now available on the Stanford Children’s Health website.
+One of the most complex birth defects of the heart—and one of the most challenging to repair—can now be easily understood through a groundbreaking, video-game-like graphic now available on the Stanford Medicine Children’s Health website.
 It’s the first in a series called “Moving Medicine: An Interactive 3-D Look at Conditions and Treatments.”

 During summer, kids are eager to let loose their pent-up energy with good, bouncy fun.
 But are trampolines and bounce houses safe?